shawnee-skogen/website/content/page/schedule.md

 ## November 21, 2021

-Lefse making at the Lodge President's home.
+Lefse making at the Lodge President's home, starting at noon.

 ## December 5, 2021